-1. Rather than working with the lower bound on production, we work with the excluded types directly.
-In particular, based on Lemma 1, we fix a given threshold for excluded types, $\gamma_t$ , and consider the problem of allocating production for types below $\gamma_t$ while ignoring the allocation for types higher than $\gamma_t$ .
-That is, we restrict attention to the set of types $[\gamma, \gamma_t]$ and study the problem for a regulator that only considers types in that truncated set and is not allowed to exclude any types in that set from production.
-We obtain conditions under which an optimal allocation in this truncated problem is a cap allocation with a cap at a level such that the threshold or upper-bound type, $\gamma_t$ , is indifferent between producing or not.
+- 1. Rather than working with the lower bound on production, we work with the excluded types directly.
+Based on Lemma 1, we fix a threshold for excluded types, γ_t , and consider the problem of allocating production for types below γ_t while ignoring the allocation for types higher than γ_t .
+That is, we restrict attention to the set of types $[\gamma, \gamma_t]$ and study the problem for a regulator that only considers types in that truncated set and is not allowed to exclude any types in that set from production.18 We obtain conditions under which an optimal allocation in this truncated problem is a cap allocation such that the threshold or upper-bound type, γ_t , is indifferent between producing or not. - 2.
+Next, we argue that such a truncated allocation is incentive compatible when extended to the entire set $[\underline{\gamma}, \overline{\gamma}]$ by giving types above γ_t zero output.
+The optimal allocation that results from considering only the truncated set is thus also optimal when considering the entire set of types for a given level of exclusion. - 3.
+We then look for the best allocation by varying the level of exclusion, which in our case is indexed by γ_t .
+This is a single variable optimization problem.